• Home

 Here we provide a brief description and history of the six residents of our twin bell towers:

-The second-largest free-swinging bell in the State of Indiana hangs in our west tower.
+The largest free-swinging bell in the State of Indiana hangs in our west tower.
 Named “San Salvador” after the island upon which Christopher Columbus first landed in the New World in 1492, its deep note can be heard over the other bells when all are ringing.
 It is also the bell used to toll at funerals and to sound the notes of the Angelus every afternoon and evening.

 Thanks to a polishing in 2008 by parishioner Ryne Friederick and a team of Boy Scouts, San Salvador gleams majestically when the sun’s rays catch it.
 The inscription (exactly as it appears) on the north face of the bell reads: